vives-project-xp/Lannootree/Lannootree_server/README.md

 Mosquitto needs certificates for SSL-TLS and for each client to connect securely.
 Follow [this guide](mqtt/README.md) in the mqtt directory.

-### asset processor

-This is a seperate docker-compose file.
-Because it can run on a different server with more power.

 ## Deploy all containers

 ```